microtema/serverless-terraform/README.md

 * Install Terraform
 * Install AWS CLI
-* Checkout the repository on GitLab: https://github.com/microtema/serverless-terraform.git
+* Checkout the repository on GitHub: https://github.com/microtema/serverless-terraform.git
 * Be ready to get your mind blown by IaC

 #### Terraform Basic